-- 5. Complete 10 credits of applied lessons (MUSL) in the primary area of music study; if the primary area is not voice, the student must additionally take 4 credits of applied lessons in voice. - 6.
-Complete 6.5 credits of music (MUS/MUSG/MUSL) electives. - 7.
+- MUS 236 Show Choir and Jazz Choir Techniques (2) - MUS 256 Instrumental Methods for Vocalists (2) - 5.
+Complete 10 credits of applied lessons (MUSL) in the primary area of music study; if the primary area is not voice, the student must additionally take 4 credits of applied lessons in voice. - 6.
+Complete 2.5 credits of music (MUS/MUSG/MUSL) electives.\ - 7.
 Maintain continuous enrollment in a primary ensemble (MUSG).
 Note: Primary ensembles are MUSG 220, 222, 223, and 224 (primary ensemble for string majors only).
 The student is exempt from this requirement during the student teaching semester.

-- 8. Present a senior recital of one-half hour (or other approved significant senior project) - 9.
-Complete the piano proficiency requirement.
+8. Present a senior recital of one-half hour in the student's primary area of applied music study (or other approved significant senior project)

+9. Complete the piano proficiency requirement.